Trips Information

 Nov 22 or 23 Mangaehuehu Hut Johnny Channon

-Sat or Sun The track into this hut in Tongariro National Park has everything — a waterfall (Waitonga), tarns, stream crossings, boardwalks, three swing bridges, beautiful bush (mainly beech trees), mountain views and the mandatory muddy patches.
+Sat or Sun The track into this hut in Tongariro National Park has everything — a water fall (Waitonga), tarns, stream crossings, boardwalks, 3 swing bridges, beautiful bush (mainly beech trees), mountain views and the mandatory muddy patches.
 Join Johnny for a good leg stretch and lunch at the hut.

 Mod Approx cost $25